-There are many factors at play when a t-shirt is priced – one of the most important being the fabric from which it is made.
-This is usually one of cotton, polycotton (polyester/cottom mixes), triblend, modal and bamboo, but there are variations even within these categories that determine the shirt’s eventual cost.
-The price of a cotton product is, for example, dependent on whether the cotton itself is of a higher or lower grade (which is determined by the length of each individual baby fiber in the fabric, with longer fibers creating higher quality yarn), whether it is ringspun or not, or if the cotton has undergone special processes like combing, which leads to a smoother finish, but with a greater cost.
+The price of a cotton product is, for example, dependent on whether the cotton itself is of a higher or lower grade (which is determined by the length of each individual baby fibre in the fabric, with longer fibres creating higher quality yarn), whether it is ringspun or not, or if the cotton has undergone special processes like combing, which leads to a smoother finish, but with a greater cost.
 At ALLRIOT we use combed ringspun cotton – the best quality cotton we could find.

 Place of manufacture, too, can affect pricing, with mass-produced t-shirts made in Bangladesh or India being cheaper to make than if the same product was produced in the United States or Portugal.
 This is simply due to the lower labor costs often found in Asia; even with import duties and shipping costs, t-shirts made in the developing world will still have lower prices than domestically-produced garments.